 Increasing your chances

 - When entering a competition, you are rewarded for any previous competition entries you made, meaning your number of chances of winning increase over time.
-E.g. if you entered May's, June's and July's monthly draws, you will automatically get four entries if you join the August draw.
+E.g. if you entered May's, June's and July's monthly draws, you will be automatically entered into the August draw four times.

 - You may be offered the opportunity to earn additional entries.
 The details and terms of these will be described within the offer.